Best Ways to Add Value to Your Queenslander

-1. Repaint the Interior and Exterior
+1. Repaint the Interior and Exterior to add the most value to your Queenslander

 2. Remove the Interior Walls to Open Up Living Space